dogoncouch/LogESP/README.md

 # LogDissect Security Intelligence
 A web application for managing security information.

+## WARNING
-It is still in early development; use at your own risk.
+Still in early development; use at your own risk.

 ## Functions
 LDSI applications: